mfikes/esprit/README.md

 ## Prerequisites

+> Schematics and other artifacts for a customized ESP32 WROVER board are available in the [esprit-board][2] repository, but any ESP32 WROVER with 8 MiB of PSIRAM will work.

 Ensure you have Espressif's `esptool.py` tool available (for flashing ESP32s).
 This can be obtained at https://github.com/espressif/esptool

-Set up an ESP32 WROVER with partitions and expanded JSVar space (the pre-built files below are modeled per [this gist][1]).
+In this section, we will set up an ESP32 WROVER with partitions and expanded JSVar space (the pre-built files below are modeled per [this gist][1]).

-Note that schematics and other artifacts for a customized ESP32 WROVER board are available in the [esprit-board][2] repository, but any ESP32 WROVER with 8 MiB of PSIRAM will work.

 We are assuming that the device is connected on port `/dev/cu.SLAB_USBtoUART`.
 (This will be the case if you are using the Esprit board, and in that case you will need the Silicon Labs CP2102N USB to UART chip [drivers][6] if they are not already installed on your computer.)